 - All National tournaments will be played to the current FIPJP Rules as adopted by Petanque New Zealand and any bylaws specific to NZ.
 (Entrants must have read the current rules as set out on the PNZ website).

 - Entrants are required to participate in the entire tournament; i.e. a player cannot leave partway through without good cause.
 Late withdrawals for a good cause, such as illness, will be accommodated but PNZ should be notified immediately of any such instances.

-(NB: Any player withdrawing from a National Championship after the start of the event without good cause will be barred from participating in National Championships for which they are eligible for 12 months following the date of the infringement).
+(NB: Any player withdrawing from a National Championship after the start of the event without good cause will be barred from participating in all National Championships for which they are eligible for 12 months following the date of the infringement).

 - Immediately at the conclusion of each game a player from each team is required to sign that the score is correct on the result sheet.
 They need to check carefully that this is entered correctly as incorrect results effect who everyone plays next and can not always be changed, especially if another part of the tournament has already started, No results will be entered until both parties are present.

 - The Swiss system uses the Buchholz Number system as the tie break system. (see Buchholz System Explained on the PNZ website).

 Each tournament will be divided into divisions for placings; the number of divisions and number of players in each division will depend on entry numbers, whether it is a one day or two-day event and the format used.

 For 25 or more teams the sections will consist of: